camolezi/WebPainter/README.md

+# Static Version (Can't use with friends)
-The static (not real time Interactivity) can be used here: https://camolezi.github.io/WebPainter
+The static (without real time Interactivity) can be used here: https://camolezi.github.io/WebPainter